MicheleMosca/SurveyProject/README.md

     Specify a list of users that can interact with the collection

 ### YAML Image Collection File Examples
-Creation of a new Collection:
+Creation of a new collection:
 ```
 collection:
     description: "Description of the collection"